pantrypoints/sp/content/en/research/countries/china/xi/chapter-07d.md

 1. Comprehensively deepen the basic observance of reform

-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has repeatedly pointed out that the success of China's reform is because we have adhered to the correct direction and position and maintained political firmness.
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has repeatedly pointed out that the success of China's reform is because we have adhered to the correct direction and position and maintained political firmness.
 To promote comprehensive deepening of reform in the new era, we must also adhere to the correct direction, adhere to the people-centered